-As the COVID-19 situation develops, we’re doing all we can to support you when you need us, while keeping our people safe.
+As the COVID-19 situation remains, we're doing all we can to support you when you need us, while keeping our people safe.

 To help with any concerns you may have about your business insurance policies with us, we’ve put together the following information.